how demna gvasalia's balenciaga defined the aesthetic of a generation

-The reason for those raised eyebrows at the time of his joining was, as Vogue’s Lauren Milligan wrote (slightly missing the mood of the age), because “he was a very avant-garde designer in the mould of Martin Margiela”.
-Vanessa Friedman, with a little more prescience and closer to foreseeing the attitude that’s defined late-00s fashion, wrote in the New York Times that “Though Mr. Gvasalia’s appointment was widely rumored during fashion week, many had dismissed the gossip as unbelievable [because] the extreme, almost antifashion streetwear aesthetic of Vetements might seem the opposite of the historically elitist Balenciaga.”
-From such humble and sceptical beginnings, here we are, Demna at Balenciaga sitting astride the world, challenged maybe only for contemporary relevance by Alessandro Michele’s Gucci.
+The reason for those raised eyebrows at the time of his joining, was, as Vogue’s Lauren Milligan wrote (slightly missing the mood of the age), because “he was a very avant-garde designer in the mould of Martin Margiela.”
+Vanessa Friedman was, with a little more prescience, closer to foreseeing the attitude that’s defined late-00s fashion in the New York Times.
+Writing that “Though Mr. Gvasalia’s appointment was widely rumored during fashion week, many had dismissed the gossip as unbelievable [because] the extreme, almost antifashion streetwear aesthetic of Vetements might seem the opposite of the historically elitist Balenciaga.”

+Paris became the epicenter of this collision.
+The only place where hypebeast and haute couture could live side-by-side in perfect harmony.
+"It's a kind of movement, but it's an air in fashion in general," Demna told i-D in 2016, reflecting on the new mood, aesthetic, and silhouette of the era.
+Hypebeast and haute couture are two very different worlds, but they function as mirrors of each other.
+Secluded fashion Vaticans, full of secrets and codes, and never-explained rules.
 "There are a lot of questions to be answered now in terms of what luxury means, what underground means," Demna continued.
 "It happened in the right place and the right time.
 Everybody got on this wave… this new generation thing, which was inevitable whether Vetements had been there or not.
 Vetements just escalated and happened faster, which is great.
 Paris was stagnant for so long.
 Now you have this energy where Anna Wintour goes to the Vetements and Jacquemus shows.
 That's amazing!
 It's a shift."

 As Vetements got bigger, Demna seemed to buck the trend for the celebrity designer and drifted away from the limelight, with his brother Guram taking the role as the usual mouthpiece for the brand.
 It returns the brand to their roots, shrouded in mystery and with an emphasis on the brand as a design collective, rather than the work of one collective genius.
 It’s ridden its hype to arrive back at the beginning.

-It’s in the spaces around Vetements and Balenciaga that the zeitgeist has formed; ugly big trainers; critics in love with the easy potential of sportswear, as if comfort were some bold new trend; band T-shirts that cost £500 as a kind of ironically sincere detachment statement; the meme-ification of fashion into grammable content.
+It’s in the spaces around Vetements and Balenciaga that the zeitgeist has formed; ugly big trainers; critics in love with the easy potential of sportswear, as if comfort were some bold new trend; band T-shirts that cost $500 as a kind of ironically sincere detachment statement; the meme-ification of fashion into grammable content.
 In the hands of everyone else, these elements seem to fall a little flat and feel empty.
 Landfill lux streetwear as a second hand salute to a copy of an original.